abulbasar/DjangoProjectExample/bin/commands.md

 # Run server
 python manage.py runserver

-# create superuser
-python manage.py createsuperuser

 # Updates database schema.
 Manages both apps with migrations and those without.
 python manage.py migrate

+# create superuser to login to admin page.
+You can create standard users as well
+# if your  application does not  support self registration

+python manage.py createsuperuser

 # https://docs.djangoproject.com/en/3.1/topics/migrations/